executablebooks/MyST-Parser/docs/using/syntax.md

 ```
 ````

+(syntax/directives/parsing)=
 ### How directives parse content

 Some directives parse the content that is in their content block.
+MyST parses this content **as Markdown**.

 This means that MyST markdown can be written in the content areas of any directives written in MyST markdown.
 For example:

 ````md
 ```{admonition} My markdown link